How to Scale Video Marketing: 5 Strategies That Work

 Free Ebook: Learn 9 ways to repurpose and personalize video content

 Get creative.
 Reusing existing content is a great way to get a bigger bang for your buck while still generating fresh content for your viewers.
-Add to this personalisation and you’ve made your old videos instantly more relevant.
+Add to this personalization and you’ve made your old videos instantly more relevant.

-Allianz did exactly that when they created personalised onboarding videos for their customers.
-Instead of a generic welcome video, they filmed several scenes which they later mixed and matched depending on the individual plans and personal information of their clients, to create a personalised message.
+Allianz did exactly that when they created personalized onboarding videos for their customers.
+Instead of a generic welcome video, they filmed several scenes which they later mixed and matched depending on the individual plans and personal information of their clients, to create a personalized message.
 (It’s worth noting that the mixing and matching was done with logic — and technology — to generate videos en masse rather than individually for each plan variation.)

 Take a look at the video below to see how it worked.